Vegetable Breakfast Casserole Recipe

 Skip the Potatoes – Leave the potatoes out for a low-carb breakfast casserole.

-Sweet Potato and Ham Breakfast Casserole – Swap out the potatoes for sweet potatoes, add chopped cooked ham or bacon and 3/4 to a cup of chopped spinach.
+Sweet Potato and Ham – Swap out the potatoes for sweet potatoes, add chopped cooked ham or bacon and 3/4 to a cup of chopped spinach.

-Mexican Breakfast Casserole – Add cooked chorizo sausage, potatoes, diced jalapeno pepper, tomatoes, red peppers, green bell peppers, and cotija cheese.
+Mexican – Add cooked chorizo sausage, potatoes, diced jalapeno pepper, tomatoes, red peppers, green bell peppers, and cotija cheese.
 Serve with a side of guacamole and salsa.

-Greek Breakfast Casserole – Chopped spinach, kalamata olives, tomatoes, and feta cheese.
+Greek – Chopped spinach, kalamata olives, tomatoes, and feta cheese.

-Italian Breakfast Casserole – Spicy or mild Italian sausage, bell peppers, potatoes, and onions with parmesan and mozzarella cheese.
+Italian – Spicy or mild Italian sausage, bell peppers, potatoes, and onions with parmesan and mozzarella cheese.

-Serve your breakfast casserole with a side of hot sauce like this homemade sriracha sauce!
+Spice it up with splash of hot sauce like this homemade sriracha sauce!

 What to serve with vegetable breakfast casserole

-Serve your veggie breakfast casserole with fresh fruit and whole-grain bread like this homemade sourdough bread.
-It also tastes great for lunch or a light dinner with a salad like this arugula salad with figs and goat cheese.
+Serve this hearty casserole with fresh fruit and whole-grain bread like this homemade sourdough bread.
+It also tastes great for lunch or a light dinner with an arugula salad with figs and goat cheese.

 How to store leftovers

-This breakfast casserole tastes just as good the next day, so if you have leftovers, store them in an airtight container in the refrigerator for up to four days.
-When it’s time to enjoy it again, place it in an oven heated to 350 degrees for 15 to 20 minutes.
+If you have leftovers, store them in an airtight container in the refrigerator for up to four days.
+When you’re ready to enjoy them again, bake them in an oven heated to 350 degrees for 15 to 20 minutes.

 • Let the breakfast casserole rest for at least 5 minutes before slicing into it.